ibm-cloud-docs/openwhisk/apigateway.md

 You can use the API Gateway as a proxy to your web actions.
 API Gateway provides HTTP method routing, client ID and secrets, rate limits, CORS, viewing API usage, viewing response logs, and API sharing policies.

-For more information about API management, you can read the [API management documentation](/docs/api-management?topic=api-management-manage_openwhisk_apis).
+For more information about API Management, you can read the [API Management documentation](/docs/api-management?topic=api-management-manage_openwhisk_apis).

 ## Creating your first API
 {: #api_create}

-You can create APIs using the CLI or from the console.
+You can create APIs by using the CLI or from the console.
 {: shortdesc}

 **Before you begin**